 Sala del Maggior Cinsiglio (Hall of the Great Council)

 This is home to the lower house of parliament.
 Sized 54*25 meters, the room is built to cater for the masses that would occasionally fill it.
 When council was in session, the room needed to cater for upward of 1500 citizens entitled to vote.
-A fire destroyed much of the original artwork.
-However, the walls were subsequently filled with some of the most fantastic works of this era.
-Behind where the Doge and high council sit lie the world’s largest oil painting.
-Famous works by Veronese and Tintoretto can also be seen lining the ceiling.
+A fire destroyed much of the original artwork here, but the walls were subsequently filled with some of the most fantastic works of this era.
+Behind the Doge's throne lie the world’s largest oil painting.
+Additionally, works by Veronese and Tintoretto can also be found here.

-Located on the wings of the palace, these rooms are decorated with engraved wooden ceilings, carved marble chimneys and a selection of oil paintings.
+Located in the wings of the palace, these rooms are decorated with engraved wooden ceilings, carved marble chimneys and a selection of oil paintings.
 Each Doge replaced the furnishings in the apartments with their own selection.
 It is likely that a Doge would have lived in a more luxurious and larger homestead previous to staying in the palace.
-However, the humble size and nature of the apartments in the palace were to symbolize that the Doge was first and foremost a public servant.
+However, the humble size and nature of the apartments in the palace were to symbolize the Doge's work as a public servant.

 Bridge of Sighs

 Aptly named by English port Lord Byron in the 19th century.
 This bridge joins the illustrious Doge’s Palace to the New Prison where inmates and petty thieves were housed.
 Laws of the Venetian republic were said to be harsh and strict, with sentencing to follow suit.
 The bridge was named after the legend that you could hear the sighs of the accused as they took their final glimpses of Venice.
 Built in 1600 by Antonio Contino, this structure is made of Istrian stone and is completely walled in.